 Don't forget to breathe, and enjoy yourself.

 And when you are looking for appropriate dessert ideas for Rosh Hashanah, I say keep it simple.
 Grilled fruit topped with honey, or a simple bowl of berries drizzled with honey.
-OR if you have time to bake, the day before, knock yourself out and Make my Aunt Jane's Apple Cake.
+OR if you have time to bake, the day before, knock yourself out and Make The Best Jewish Apple Cake.
 It's spectacular.